10-Day Costa Rica Itinerary: Best Things to Do in Costa Rica

 Start the day with breakfast at Stella’s Monteverde where you can watch wildlife while enjoying your breakfast.
 We saw a Capuchin monkey, Toucan, and many colorful birds here.

-One of the best things to do in Costa Rica is visit Monteverde Cloud Forest.
-To visit Monteverde Cloud Forest you can either go on your own or book a guided tour through your accommodation or a tour company.
+One of the best things to do in Costa Rica is to visit Monteverde Cloud Forest.
+To explore Monteverde Cloud Forest and see unique birds, you can either go on your own or book a guided tour on Viator.
 The are several trail options at Monteverde Cloud Forest that you can follow and have the opportunity to see animals.
 I recommend starting with Quebrada Cuecha trail to the waterfall and then looping back with Sendero Tosi.
 You can then continue a bigger loop by combining multiple trails through the cloud forest.
 We saw several different birds and lots of beautiful plants.
 After your visit go across the street to Cafe Colibri where you can enjoy a snack while watching hummingbirds.

 Don Juan Coffee and Chocolate Tour